futuresuper/fs-website-2021/src/pages/career/member-advocate-20211102.md

 startDate: 2022-01-25T00:08:34.468Z
 endDate: 2022-02-08T00:08:34.492Z
 layout: $/layouts/Career.astro
-location: Our team is mainly based in Sydney, we are open to candidates from anywhere in Australia
+location: Most of the team is based in Sydney, we are open to candidates from anywhere in Australia
 salary: $63,000 + 11% super
 applicationUrl: https://app.beapplied.com/apply/9fvbi6pfwf